naofumi/hotwire_anecdota/README.md

 However, this is actually similar to how Tailwind works, and may be preferred if used in combination with HTML components.

+## Hierarchy Patterns

+Stimulus controllers can manage actions and targets that belong to the element on which the controller was defined.
+Hence, the DOM hierarchy directly impacts the scope of Stimulus controllers.

+This is similar to React – React components communicate between each other through props.
+Therefore, to control two elements, you need to put state management and controls into a common ancestor.
+In some cases, this can mean that you have to go pretty high-up in the tree.
+If this is challenging to manage, then you can use global contexts like `useContext` or `useReducer`.

+Likewise, when the actions and targets of Stimulus controllers are spread widely in the document, then the most straightforward approach is to define the controller in a common ancestor.
+Unlike React, you don't need prop-drilling to access elements deep in the hierarchy, and so this solution is typically simpler.

+On the other hand, Stimulus offers a few alternatives.

+1. You can communicate between controllers either using custom events or by using Outlets.
+2. You can directly change the `values` on a controller, which will automatically trigger a callback inside it.
+3. If you do not need to go through a controller, you can directly change an element outside the hierarchy.

+The abundance of options makes it hard to decide.

+In the case of 1 and 2, you need to create a separate controller.
+Typically, you will have a controller to trigger an event and a controller to respond to it.
+You also have to define an agreement between these two controllers regarding how they identify themselves – i.e., how will the trigger controller identify the responder.
+This means more moving parts and additional complexity.

+The third option means that you are no longer using Stimulus.
+For example, if you are using Stimulus to open a popup which is outside the triggering controller, and that popup also needs a close button, then you can't put an action onto it.
+You will need an additional controller for this.

+Given the above limitations,
+the recommendation is
+to put the Stimulus controller in a common ancestor which encompasses the actions and the targets.
+Note that a single DOM element can have an action or be a target of multiple Stimulus controllers, and so Stimulus controllers can overlap each other comfortably.

+Limiting the scope of a Stimulus controller certainly makes the code easier to read, but when you need to expand the scope, then it is often a better option than the alternatives (inter-controller communication).

+If the controller has too many responsibilities, however, then inter-controller communication will be an option.
+Don't use inter-controller communication just to avoid expanding the DOM scope, but use it if it helps break up the responsibilities.